Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Why Professional Installation Matters

-Improper installation can reduce efficiency, void warranties, and cause safety issues.
+Improper installation can reduce efficiency, void warranties, and create safety hazards.
+Professional water heater installation ensures:

-• Proper system sizing
+• Correct system sizing for your household’s demand

-• Gas and electrical safety
+• Safe gas and electrical connections

-• Optimal performance in cold climates
+• Optimal long-term performance

 Bob Ventura